mjspk/MyAutoResxTranslator/README.md

 1. Go to the [**Releases**](https://github.com/your-username/MyAutoResxTranslator/releases) page of this repository.
 2. Download the latest `MyAutoResxTranslator-windows.zip` file.
+3. Unzip the file.
+This will create a folder named `MyAutoResxTranslator`.
-3. Unzip the file and run the `MyAutoResxTranslator.exe` executable.
+4. Open the `MyAutoResxTranslator` folder and run the `MyAutoResxTranslator.exe` executable.

 After starting the application, follow these steps: